Easter or Passover – which do we celebrate?

 According to Webster’s dictionary, “easter” was originally the name of a pagan vernal (spring) festival which is almost coincident in date with the “paschal” (Passover) festival of the Church.
 “Eastre” was a dawn goddess (a female god).
 Why would Christians adopt such a name and use it for so many years?
+Something so very unbiblical has become a "Christian" tradition, unquestioned by millions who name the Name of Jesus Christ.

 May I suggest we use the terms “Crucifixion Friday” and “Resurrection Sunday” instead?
-Do you think we can break mainstream tradition and simplycelebrate the death and resurrection of our Savior?
+Do you think we can break mainstream tradition and simply celebrate the death and resurrection of our Savior?
 Can we cease to call it by a pagan name and forget all the little fertile bunnies who are symbols of none other than sexual orgies and worship of idols?
 Try a search on the Internet and read some of the articles about this pagan festival called “Easter.”

 Since the Nuggets of Truth went out earlier today, I have received some feedback which would suggest I sent out some "Nuggets of error."
 I trust you will forgive my rush to get something out before stopping to think of the number of days between Jesus' crucifixion and His resurrection.